semanticarts/gist/docs/ChangeAndReleaseManagement.md

   - Release notes have been added to the file [ReleaseNotes.md](ReleaseNotes.md) as part of the development process.
 The release manager will complete and clean up these notes as needed based on a review of the completed project PRs.
   - Submit a PR to develop and request one review.
 After approval, the PR is merged into develop.
   - Create the release package by running the bundle function of [ontology-toolkit](https://github.com/semanticarts/ontology-toolkit).
 This adds version numbers to filenames, ontology IRIs and import IRIs; and includes additional files, such as release notes and license information, in the release package.
-  - Write a release announcement based on the release notes and send it to the PR team.
+  - Write a release announcement based on the release notes and send it to the lead developer and the PR team.
   - Send the release package to the lead developer.
 - The lead developer inspects the release package.
-- Once approved by the developer:
+Once approved:
+  - The release manager:
-  - The release manager submits a PR to merge the develop branch to master, assigning a reviewer.
-  - The reviewer approves the PR and merges it to master.
+    - Submits a PR to merge the develop branch to master, assigning a reviewer.
+The reviewer merges the PR to master.
-  - The release manager drafts and publishes a [new GitHub release](https://github.com/semanticarts/gist/releases/new).
+    - Drafts and publishes a [new GitHub release](https://github.com/semanticarts/gist/releases/new).
 The includes the creation of a tag, formatted as `vX.x.x` (e.g., `v9.1.2`).
+    - Creates the next project by copying the current project (this copies the column automation but not the issues).
+The copy button is found on the hamburger menu in the upper right corner of the project board.
+    - Moves any uncompleted issues to the new project.
-  - The release manager closes the project.
+    - Closes the current project.
+  - The developer:
-  - The developer uploads the new release package to the server and repoints the website download link to this new package.
+    - Uploads the new release package to the server and repoints the website download link to this new package.
+    - Adds the summary of changes from the release notes to the website download page, replacing the previous one.
   - The download process will be tested by the developer, release manager, and/or automated tools.
 (Test process TBD.)
   - The PR team sends the release announcement to the gist Council mailing list and social media outlets.